nestybox/sysbox-runc/README.md

 `sysbox-runc` is a fork of the OCI runc, modified for running system containers.

-Refer to the [Sysboxd repo](../README.md) for more detailed info on Sysboxd.
+Refer to the [Sysbox repo](../README.md) for more detailed info on Sysbox.

 ## Dependencies